-An undergraduate student enrolled at Clemson University can apply for admission to a Bachelor-to-Graduate degree plan if you hold a cumulative grade point average of 3.4, and the program of interest allows this option.
-You must submit form GS6-Bachelor-to-Graduate Request for Combined Education Plan to be considered for this program.
+An undergraduate student enrolled at Clemson can apply for admission to a Bachelor-to-Graduate degree plan if they hold a cumulative grade point average of 3.4, and the program of interest allows this option.
+The GS6-Bachelor-to-Graduate Request for Combined Education Plan must be submitted to be considered for this program.